 The Power Distribution Board receives the main and redundant primary power lines through separate connectors.
 The entire power conversion stage, consisting of the EMI filter, the inrush control circuitry and the DC/DC converters, is established with full redundancy.
 The following power distribution stage (including the inrush current control as well as the slope and delay control of the secondary voltages) distributes the secondary power to the shutter electronics, to the MCB and other consumers.
-Solid state relays and optocouplers are used where necessary.
+Solid-state relays and optocouplers are used where necessary.

-14.2 PCM software
+14.2.
+PCM Software

-The onboard software for the Power Converter Module is stored in an 8 kbyte wide PROM.
+The onboard PCM software is stored in an 8-kbyte-wide PROM.
 The PCM software has the following autonomous functions:

-supervision of the state of the non-active (redundant) microcontroller detection of a primary current limit violation detection of a housekeeping limit violation detection of Single-Event Upset.
+- supervision of the state of the non-active (redundant) microcontroller - detection of a primary current limit violation - detection of a housekeeping limit violation - detection of Single-Event Upset.